Rahuly1606/Face-LogBook/README.md

 3. **Database Connection Errors**:
    - Verify database credentials
    - Ensure the database exists and is accessible
-   - Check for proper migrations
+   - Run `python create_database.py` to create the schema

 4. **Performance Issues**:
    - Reduce image size for faster processing